glowbuzzer/netPI-netx-programming-examples/README.md

 ##### Host device

-To allow the container the access to the netX device over SPI netPI's host device `/dev/spidev0.0` needs to be exposed to the container.
+To allow applications in the container the access to the netX the netPI host device `/dev/spidev0.0` needs to be exposed to the container.

 #### Getting started